tamucc-comp-bio/classroom_repo_2024/lectures/lecture07new.md

 *_Tidyverse to the rescue!_*

+We will learn more about how this all works, for now, marvel at the power of the tidyverse

 ```r
 results %>%                                   # the %>% is a pipe, in bash it was |
   select(-JPG) %>%                            # remove the JPG column, we have to remove this col for the next command to work